 North of Cathedral Square

 Merivale is a fashionable suburb with cafes, designer clothing and a growing reputation for antiques.
-To the northwest, Jellie Park Aqualand offers waterslide and picnic facilities.
-Golfers can visit Russley Golf Course and Garden City Golf driving range next to Pirate's Island Adventure Golf .
+To the northwest, Jellie Park Aqualand offers waterslides and picnic facilities.
+Golfers can visit Russley Golf Course and Pirate's Island Adventure Golf .
 To the northeast, Christchurch Golf Club Inc claims to be among the best in New Zealand and borders on Horseshoe Lake Reserve.

 South of Cathedral Square

-At Addington, the WestpacTrust Centre offers a multi-sport facility and Addington Raceway hosts the prestigious New Zealand Trotting Cup.
-Head up through Cashmere on to the Port Hills where you can walk and mountain bike along various tracks, or hang-glide and revive at the Sign of Takahe .
+At Addington, the CBS Canterbury Arena offers a multi-sport facility and Addington Raceway hosts the prestigious New Zealand Trotting Cup.
+Head up through Cashmere on to the Port Hills where you can walk and mountain bike along various tracks, or hang-glide.
 The Christchurch Gondola gives 360 degree views of the Southern Alps, Canterbury Plains, down to the thriving port of Lyttelton and across to Diamond Harbour .
+Christchurch's premier science museum, Science Alive , has new digs in this area as well, after their city center facility was destroyed in the earthquake.

 East of Cathedral Square